 Front OfficeBruce Affleck

 Bruce Affleck was named COO of the Blues on June 28, 2012 after serving five seasons as the Vice President of Broadcasting and Blues Alumni.
+He was later named President of Business Operations / Alternate Governor on Sept.
+4, 2013.

 A native of Penticton, British Columbia, Affleck attended the University of Denver and was later selected by the California Seals, 21st overall, in the 1974 NHL draft.
 He was traded to St. Louis in January of 1975 and played defense for five seasons with the Blues.
 Following his time with the Blues, Affleck played for the Vancouver Canucks and New York Islanders.